Basis of Presentation and Significant Events

 LHC Group, Inc. (the “Company”) is a health care provider specializing in the post-acute continuum of care.
 The Company provides services through five segments: home health, hospice, home and community-based services, facility-based services, the latter primarily through long-term acute care hospitals (“LTACHs”), and healthcare innovations services ("HCI").

 In response to COVID-19, the U.S. Government enacted the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act") on March 27, 2020.
-The CARES Act was passed to provide $100 billion of Provider Relief Funds for distribution to eligible providers who provided diagnoses, testing, or care for individuals with a possible or actual case of COVID-19, specifically to reimburse providers for health care related expenses related to the prevention of the spread of COVID-19, preparations for treating cases of COVID-19 positive patients, and for lost revenues attributable to COVID-19.
-The CARES Act also provided financial hardship relief to Medicare providers impacted by the COVID-19 pandemic in order to provide necessary funds when there is a disruption in Medicare claims submission and/or Medicare claims processing by distributing funds through the Accelerated and Advanced Payments Program ("AAPP").
+The CARES Act also provided financial hardship relief to Medicare providers impacted by the COVID-19 pandemic in order to provide necessary funds when there is a disruption in Medicare claims submission and/or Medicare claims processing by distributing funds through the Accelerated and Advanced Payments Program ("CAAP").

 Unaudited Interim Financial Information

-The accompanying unaudited condensed consolidated balance sheets as of September 30, 2020 and December 31, 2019, the related unaudited condensed consolidated statements of income for the three and nine months ended September 30, 2020 and 2019, the unaudited condensed consolidated statements of changes in equity for the three and nine months ended September 30, 2020 and 2019, the unaudited condensed consolidated statements of cash flows for the nine months ended September 30, 2020 and 2019, and related notes (collectively, these financial statements are referred to as the "interim financial statements" and together with the related notes are referred to herein as the “interim financial information”) have been prepared by the Company.
+The accompanying unaudited condensed consolidated balance sheets as of June 30, 2022 and December 31, 2021, the related unaudited condensed consolidated statements of income for the three and six months ended June 30, 2022 and 2021, the unaudited condensed consolidated statements of stockholders' equity for the three and six months ended June 30, 2022 and 2021, the unaudited condensed consolidated statements of cash flows for the six months ended June 30, 2022 and 2021, and related notes (collectively, these financial statements are referred to as the "interim financial statements" and together with the related notes are referred to herein as the “interim financial information”) have been prepared by the Company.
 In the opinion of management, all adjustments (consisting of normal recurring accruals) considered necessary for a fair presentation in accordance with U.S. generally accepted accounting principles (“U.S. GAAP”) have been included.
-Operating results for the three and nine months ended September 30, 2020 are not necessarily indicative of the results that may be expected for the year ending December 31, 2020.
+Operating results for the three and six months ended June 30, 2022 are not necessarily indicative of the results that may be expected for the year ending December 31, 2022.

 The entire disclosure for organization, consolidation and basis of presentation of financial statements disclosure.